 This is a very good demonstration of DAX calculations in Power BI.
 I will show you how you can calculate the total of a range of average results, utilizing the correct DAX formula combination.
+You may watch the full video of this tutorial at the bottom of this blog.

 This requires a reasonable understanding of how iterating functions work within Power BI.
 These are functions like SUMX, AVERAGEX, MINX, MAXX.
 Usually the function has an X on the end.